Our UK visa experts have considerable experience in this area and can help you obtain Settlement or obtain British Citizenship.

 - EU nationals and dependants (after 5 years)

-- Long residence (after 10 years legal residency in the UK).
+- Long residence (after 10 years of legal residency in the UK).

 The eligibility criteria for British Naturalisation differ depending on the circumstances under which you apply.